pythonanywhere/flask-tutorials/tutorial-2.md

     git commit -m"First cut at the login page"

 Right, let's add the basics of the login functionality.
-Initially, we won't actually distinguish between logged-in and non-logged-in users on the main page; we'll just change this page so that if someone enters the username "admin" and the password
+Initially, we won't actually distinguish between logged-in and non-logged-in users on the main page; we'll just change our new login page page so that if someone enters the username "admin" and the password
 "secret", they get sent back to the front page -- but if they enter anything else, they'll get sent back to the login page, and shown an error message saying that the credentials were incorrect.
 Change the `login` view so that it looks like this: